MidhunMenonR/doctype/README.md

 	* Username in the prompt is : **mec**
 	* Password in the prompt is : **mec**

-2. Clone the git repo [link](https://www.google.co.in/)
+2. Clone the git repo [link](https://github.com/Excel-MEC/doctype.git)

+3. Start with index.html

-3. Check for compatiable in firefox and chrome
+4. Check for compatiability in firefox and chrome

-4. There are 10 bugs
+5. There are 9 bugs and 30 minutes.

-5. Call volunters after fixing all bugs.
+6. Call volunters after fixing all bugs.

-6. Happy Debugging :sunglasses:
+7. Happy Debugging :sunglasses: